manuel-serrano/bigloo/doc/date.md

 ### make-date ###
 Creates a `date` object from the integer values passed as argument.
-The argument `timezone`, if provided, is expressed in minute.
+If `timezone` is not provided, the parameter values are all evaluated against the local time zone, rather than UTC.
+If the argument `timezone` is provided, it is expressed in minutes.

 The argument `dst` is either `-1` when the information is not available, `0` when daylight saving is disabled, `1` when daylight